ltrgoddard/thesis/temp.markdown

 own very different poetics.
-From the late 1960s onwards, Prynne’s aversion manifested itself in an almost total rejection of the mainstream literary world, the details of which will be discussed in the following chapter; Tomlinson, by contrast, had enjoyed the fruits of Davie’s influence much earlier, and was thus able, once established, to distance himself less completely from the older poet.
+From the late 1960s onwards, Prynne’s aversion manifested itself in an almost total rejection of the mainstream literary world, the details of which will be discussed in the first part of Chapter 2; Tomlinson, by contrast, had enjoyed the fruits of Davie’s influence much earlier, and was thus able, once established, to distance himself less completely from the older poet.
 Prynne’s early involvement with Davie nevertheless complicates any attempt to present his work as some sort of *sui generis* avant-garde artefact, or even to characterise it primarily as an English offshoot of the Olsonian poetic